Chun-Hao025/R-loop_gastruloid2025/README.md

 Main Root Directory:

-* Scripts provided in the main root directory cover steps from read alignment, data processing, peak calling, to visualization for CUT&Tag, CUT&RUN, MapR, MNase-seq, and ATAC-seq analyses.
+* Scripts provided in the main root directory cover steps from read alignment, data processing, peak calling, to visualization for CUT&Tag, CUT&RUN, MapR, DRIPc-seq(a part of CT analysis pipeline), MNase-seq, and ATAC-seq analyses.

 RNA-seq Directory: